3 Effective Ways to Drastically Improve Your Fighting Skills

 2 - IDENTIFY AND WORK ON YOUR WEAKNESSES

-This is something I’ve been doing a lot throughout the years of my martial art journey; Identifying my weaknesses and working to improve on them every time at the gym.
+This is something I’ve been doing a lot throughout the years of my Muay Thai training journey: Identifying my weaknesses and working to improve on them every time at the gym.
 Start with 2-3 weaknesses at a time.
 Don’t overwhelm yourself with too many things you have to work on.
-For example, if you find yourself having a hard time checking kicks, with a sparring partner, ask him/her to mostly throw kicks at you, and work on checking kicks.
+For example, if you find yourself having a hard time checking kicks, with a sparring partner, ask him/her to mostly throw Muay Thai kicks at you, and work on checking kicks.

 You get the idea.